itsShahain/CharLM/README.md

 ## a) Class-Agnostic Detection Transformer Training

-First we train the class-agnostic Detection Transformer on CAPTCHA images with bounding boxes drawn manually by us.
+First we train the class-agnostic Detection Transformer on CAPTCHA images with bounding boxes drawn manually by us on Roboflow.
 After manual labelling and data augmentations, we had about ~1,000 bounding-box drawn images.
 To train, please run (on the Tembusu cluster):

 ```bash
 srun --gpus=a100-40:1 python main.py --dataset_file letter --data_path ../dataset/ --output_dir output --resume weights/detr-r50-e632da11.pth